Igrium/clock_blockers/notes/weapon_pseudocode.md

 - Trace bullet & calculate damage amount

-- If recording: Save traces info (see below) into recording
+- If recording: Save traces (see below) into recording

 - Do Damage